You Need a Real, Grown-Up Face Wash

 goop, $36SHOP NOW

 goop, $28SHOP NOW

-For the healthiest skin, think of dewy-clean or hydrated-clean instead of squeaky-clean: Skin has a protective mantle that keeps moisture in and bacteria (including acne bacteria), dirt, and irritants out, and you want to keep that barrier intact.
+For the healthiest skin, think of dewy-clean or hydrated-clean instead of squeaky-clean: Skin has a protective barrier that keeps moisture in and bacteria (including acne bacteria), dirt, and irritants out, and you want to keep that barrier intact.

 With that in mind, don’t assume you need to cleanse in the morning.
-In the evening, there’s stuff to remove—makeup, sunscreen, dirt, pollution, etc.—but when you wake up, your skin’s in pretty good shape.
+In the evening, there’s stuff to remove—makeup, sunscreen, dirt, pollution—but when you wake up, your skin’s in pretty good shape.
 “If your skin’s clean at bedtime, it should still be clean in the morning,” says Wechsler.
 If you like cleansing in the morning, it certainly won’t hurt, but you can save money, time, and a bit of skin-protective barrier by skipping.

 Every time you do cleanse, you want it to work, and not just for the obvious grime-off-face reasons.
 The right cleanser preps your skin for the treatment products that go on afterward—simply wetting your skin makes even prescription creams, like Retin-A, more effective, as water speeds and deepens absorption of ingredients dramatically.
 A slightly exfoliating cleanser, like Tata Harper’s Regenerating Cream Cleanser, sloughs away potentially pore-clogging substances, like dead cells and grime, and is designed to help clear the way for skin-care-ingredient delivery.